 The fluffy posts that are covered with carpet are not ideal – first of all, how is the cat to know the difference between the carpet on the post and the carpet on your floor?

-How to Encourage Your Cat to Use the Scratching Post
+How to Encourage Your Feline to Use the Cat Scratching Post